seacode/gmacs/docs/bbrkc/bbrkc.md

 (Figure \ref{fig:M_t}).
 In both the ADFG-BBRKC and Gmacs-BBRKC models, time-varying natural mortality ($M_t$) is freely estimated with four step changes through time.
 The years ($t$) that each of these steps cover are fixed a priori.
-The pattern in time-varying natural mortality is resonably similar between the two models (Figure \ref{fig:M_t}), however the peak in natural mortality during the early 1980 is not as high in the Gmacs-BBRKC model.
+The pattern in time-varying natural mortality is reasonably similar between the two models (Figure \ref{fig:M_t}), however the peak in natural mortality during the early 1980 is not as high in the Gmacs-BBRKC model.